andyaiken/skirmish/docs/tasks.md

 ## Priority

 * Encounters:
+  * Actions
     * Improve the UI for selecting combatants / squares / walls on the map
     * Implement final action effects (command action / command move)
     * Allow the user to opt for a universal action instead
   * Implement AI so that monsters can take their turns
     * Add a button so that the user can perform each action in turn
 * Add a system for evaluating each action to ensure none is too powerful